What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Cosmos

-Cosmos is a creative community space with a small indoor play area with books, and Montessori-style toys.
+Cosmos is a creative community space with a small indoor play area stocked with books and Montessori-style toys.
 They also run movement classes for little ones on the upper floors.
-A sweet Thai nanny is there at all times.
-You give her your number and can leave the playroom for a bit.
+A sweet Thai nanny is there at all times, you give her your number and can leave the playroom for a bit without worrying.

-However, the playroom is actually pretty small.
-So when I go there with the girls, we usually stay just for an hour or so.
-But it’s a nice change from the other playgrounds and the opening hours are unbeatable.
+The playroom is actually pretty small, so when I go with the girls we usually stay for just an hour or so.
+But it’s a nice change of scenery from the bigger playgrounds, and those opening hours, daily from 8 AM, are genuinely unbeatable on the island.

 8. Candy Land at Central Festival